boyscout99/my-big-data-platform/README.md

  - for

 Apache Spark
- - for stream processing in near real-time
+ - for stream processing in near real-time with Spark Streaming libraries
- - uses Spark Streaming for batch processing
+ - used with Resiliend Distributed Datasets (RRD), Spark's low-level API
  - uses Hadoop as scheduler

 Apache Kafka
- - for
+ - to send messages from the data source (client data) to the processor (Spark)
+ - messages are published on different topics and are consumed by different agents

 Zookeeper
  - used to orchestrate Kafka brokers